Fair task allocation in transportation: Polynomial-time optimal algorithm for MFMCA

+Thus, we continue with iteration 3, where we only increase $k_3 $'s capacity to $3$.
+After running IMaxFlow, we have a flow of $5$, with a possible allocation of $j_1$ to $k_1$, $j_3$ to $k_2$, and $j_2$, $j_4$, $j_5$ to $k_3$.

+As increasing $k_3$'s capacity will not increase the flow any further, $C^f_{k_3,b}$ is fixed to $3$, and the algorithm terminates.
+The maximum number of allocated jobs is $5$, with a max-min fairness vector of $\boldsymbol{\phi}_f = (1,1,3)$, which is simply the fixed capacity of each company-sink edge sorted in nondecreasing order. $\blacksquare$ \end{example}

-We now prove that IMaxFlow is correct, that is, the returned flow value $f$ is the maximum number of jobs that can be allocated, and the returned fairness vector $\boldsymbol{\phi}_f$ is the most fair job distribution over the participating companies.
-We start with the proof for the first property.
+We now prove that IMaxFlow is correct, that is, the returned flow value $f$ is the maximum number of jobs that can be allocated, and the returned fairness vector $\boldsymbol{\phi}_f$ is the most fair job distribution over the participating companies given $f$.